cs-ed/edtech-plan-jandrew4643/README.md

 ### Application

-After the COVID lockdown of 2020, it became imperative that whatever tools were being used to deliver content, be accessible from a online environment to be able to continue instruction by remote means.

 1. Google Classroom: is used as the primary learning managment tool because Google Workplace is the deault Suite of online software that students used for email and data storage.
 It works well on classroom computers and Chromebooks.
 Students have access to all their work on and off school site.